Excited states in variational Monte Carlo using a penalty method: Demonstration of excited state optimization using VMC

 We used the parameterization of Eqn~\ref{eqn:benzene_wf} to compute the benzene spectra using three different methods, with increasing cost.
 The first method, denoted fixed, is a standard QMC excited state technique, where the coefficients $\vec{\alpha}, \vec{c}$ are first optimized on the ground state CASCI root with frozen orbital coefficients $\vec{\beta}$, then the optimized Jastrow is multiplied with higher energy CASCI roots, and finally these trial wave functions are used in VMC to compute excited state energies.
 This method does not allow for state-specific optimization of any of the parameters $\vec{\alpha}, \vec{c},$ or $\vec{\beta}$.

 To understand the effects of orbital optimization in this system, we consider two parameter sets using the penalty technique.
-In the first, we fix the orbital parameters $\vec{\beta}$ to the DFT ground state orbital coefficients, and denote the wave functions as VMC $\vec{\alpha}, \vec{c}$.
+In the first, we fix the orbital parameters $\vec{\beta}$ to the DFT ground state orbital coefficients, but allow the other parameters $\vec{\alpha}, \vec{c}$ to be optimized; we denote the wave functions as VMC $\vec{\alpha}, \vec{c}$.
 Finally, we optimize all coefficients in Eqn~\ref{eqn:benzene_wf}, denoting those wave functions $\vec{\alpha}, \vec{c},\vec{\beta}$.
-All QMC calculations were carried out in \texttt{pyqmc} \cite{pyqmc}.
+All QMC calculations were carried out in \texttt{pyqmc}.\cite{pyqmc}

 The results of our excited state computations at the VMC level are shown in Fig~\ref{fig:benzene_orbopt}a.
 We see a consistent 0.2 eV decrease in total energy across all twelve excited states going from the fixed parameter QMC method to the $\vec{\alpha}, \vec{c}$ method using our new optimization technique.
 We find that optimizing $\vec{\alpha}, \vec{c}, \vec{\beta}$ yields up to a 0.5 eV reduction in total energy relative to the fixed technique across nearly all of the excited states, a gain of around 0.3 eV due to orbital optimization.
-However, the relative differences between the excited states and the ground state are very similar between the frozen and optimized orbital calculations, which demonstrates the extent to which standard excited state techniques depend heavily on error cancellation.
+However, the differences between the excited states and the ground state are very similar between the frozen and optimized orbital calculations, which demonstrates the extent to which standard excited state techniques depend heavily on error cancellation.

 We computed the time-step extrapolated DMC energies for the computed excited state wave functions, which are shown in Fig ~\ref{fig:benzene_orbopt}b.
 The additional benefit of optimizing the orbitals in DMC is seen primarily for just three states, states 1, 6, and 11, with reductions in energy of 0.14(3), 0.18(3), 0.22(3) eV respectively.
-The latter two of these states are the $^1 B_{1u}, ^1 E_{1u}$ states which have strong ionic bonding character among the $\pi$ orbitals, unlike the ground state which has covalent bonding character \cite{ROOS19925}.
-This difference in bonding character is captured by the orbital optimization, leading to larger reductions in total energy in these select states, while the other states have no reduction in total energy.
-The fact that only some excited states benefit from orbital optimization in DMC means that the energy differences are affected; ultimately they are improved as we will show in the next paragraph.
+The latter two of these states are the $^1 B_{1u}, ^1 E_{1u}$ states which have strong ionic bonding character among the $\pi$ orbitals, unlike the ground state which has covalent bonding character.\cite{ROOS19925} This difference in bonding character is captured by the orbital optimization, leading to larger reductions in total energy in these states, while the other states have no reduction in total energy.
+The fact that only some excited states benefit from orbital optimization in DMC means that the energy differences are affected; ultimately they are improved.